 The following research degree programmes are offered by the Department of Materials, further information being available through the weblinks provided:

 DPhil in Materials.
-A three-year or three and a half-year Doctoral programme, known as a PhD elsewhere, for which approximately 30 places are available.
+A three-year to four-year Doctoral programme, known as a PhD elsewhere, for which approximately 43 places may be available.

 MSc(Research) in Materials.
-A two year research Masters programme, for which only a small number of places may be available.
+A two year research Masters programme, for which only one or two places may be available.

 What about funding?

 All UK (1) applicants with at least a strong upper second class honours degree in a relevant subject (primarily materials, chemistry, physics or engineering) are considered for our fully-funded EPSRC studentships.

 Equivalently qualified EU (2) students may receive a 'fees-only' grant from the EPSRC and in certain cases a fully funded studentship.